Regular physical activity is one of the most important things you can do for your health. Here are some tips to help you get started.

 Monitoring workouts helps you see your progress and lets you know when you’ve been slacking off.

 Use a pedometer or other device to track your steps.
-Check out our Pedometer video or How-To Brochure to help you get started.
+Check out our Pedometer video to help you get started.

 Join the Walk Around Nevada program, either as an individual or in a walking group with friends.